Flooding and slips affecting motorists around the country - NZ Herald

 The highway between the small towns of Pōtaka and Te Araroa near the East Cape (SH35) shut due to flooding just before 4pm.

-Waka Kotahi said it was not yet known when the flooding would subside enough for the road to be safely reopened.
+Waka Kotahi said it was not yet known when the road could be safely reopened.

 Several rural council roads in the Gisborne Tairāwhiti region are also shut due to flooding.